jcicilio/ApiTester/README.md

 Command Line Parameters

 * --url = Service base URL to test, the URL of the API being tested
+* --cfg = An optional test configuration file.
+Default to 'test.tapi.js'.
 * --json = optional file name to write test result to
 * --postpath = An optional url to the Api (see jcicilio/Api) to post test results to.
 Allows storing test results in MongoDb
-*

 # Test Configuration File

-Currently test.tapi.js

-TBD: adding test filename to command line arguments.
+See --cfg Command Line Argument for name of file

 Each test file defines a test suite.